Pofay/pofay.github.io/_posts/2018-10-25-improving-code-used-in-previous-post.md

 {% gist bb33879123ff375dfd4e06bcf5235e12 %}

 Once we call subscribe the functions inside the `mergeMaps` are executed every second due to the `interval` function.
-The raw time is passed to the `subscribe` function ready to be shown in to the [16x2 LCD][16x2-lcd]
+The raw time is passed to the `subscribe` function to be shown through to the [16x2 LCD][16x2-lcd].

 Then run it using `npm`.